bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Sjors Provost: 00:13:11

 Well, it means that you can start Bitcoin Core with the Dash SIGNET, just like you can start it with dash testnet and your icon will have a nice different color and there's a faucet out there that you can go to and you can get signet coins which you get by the dozen I think so it's nice yeah you can use it yeah and we'll go back to it again in the well I guess we can skip to that item now because it makes sense.
-Because the other thing that's included is Taproot.
+Because the other thing that's included is taproot.

 Aaron van Wirdum: 00:13:36